 Saki noticed the mood change when he frowned for a moment.
 "Now it's my turn to ask what's wrong?"

 Takizawa looked up, but noticed her lip was pushed out more than usual or was it really always like that?
 Caught in her stare, he became more aware.
 "Everything that's happened with the numbers is in the past.
 None of it matters and everything is completely done.
 I can't imagine leaving all this behind again.
 But what happens if I do…" he trailed off.

 "What would you say if I said you can't?"
 Her fist tightened, giving him the longest stare seeing something written across his features.
 "Because you have to be here when I wake up.
 You're always somewhere else—so you just can't because I won't let-"

 Without thinking, he closed the space between them and hugged her.
 One hand cradling the back of her head, the other on her lower back.
 He needed her close even if he didn't deserve her.

-Saki pushed past the shock and slowly slid her arms around him in the embrace, closing her eyes as to stay like this.
+Saki pushed past the shock and slowly slid her arms around him in his embrace, closing her eyes as to stay like this forever.

 Those two years didn't matter anymore to either of them.

 Takizawa closed some space around her neck and whispered, "I'll be here."
 It's a promise.